munificent/craftinginterpreters/book/control-flow.md

 3. The last clause is the *increment*.
 It's an arbitrary expression that does some work at the end of each loop iteration.
 The result of the expression is discarded, so it must have a side effect to be useful.
-In practice, it's usually incrementing and assigning a variable.
+In practice, it usually increments a variable.

 Any of these clauses can be omitted.
-Following the clauses is a statement for the body.
+Following the three header clauses is a statement for the body, which is typically a block.

 ### Desugaring

 That's a lot of machinery, but note that none of it does anything you couldn't do with the statements we already have.
 If `for` loops didn't support initializer clauses, you could just put the initializer expression before the `for` statement.
-If it didn't have an increment clause, you could simply put the increment expression at the end of the body yourself.
+Without an increment clause, you could simply put the increment expression at the end of the body yourself.

 In other words, Lox doesn't *need* `for` loops, they just make some common code patterns more pleasant to write.
 These kinds of features are called <span name="sugar">**syntactic sugar**</span>.
-For example, the previous `for` loop could be rewritten to:
+For example, the previous `for` loop could be rewritten like so:

 <aside name="sugar">

-This delightful turn of phrase was coined by Peter J. Landin in 1964 to describe how some of the nice expression forms supported by languages like ALGOL were a sugaring over the more fundamental, yet presumably less palatable lambda calculus underneath.
+This delightful turn of phrase was coined by Peter J. Landin in 1964 to describe how some of the nice expression forms supported by languages like ALGOL were a sweetener sprinkled over the more fundamental -- but presumably less palatable -- lambda calculus underneath.

 <img class="above" src="image/control-flow/sugar.png" alt="Slightly more than a spoonful of sugar.">